porismltd/open-standards/docs/techniques.md

             </p>
         </li>
     </ul>
-    <p>Links from the above area types are to the LGA’s Natural Neighbourhoods area type page which shows parent and child area
+    <p>Links from the above area types are to the LGA's Natural Neighbourhoods area type page which shows parent and child area
-        types and ‘same as’ relationships for equivalent area type definitions elsewhere. </p>
+        types and 'same as' relationships for equivalent area type definitions elsewhere. </p>
     <p>Area types can be polyhierarchical, e.g. a district is broken down by both MSOAs and wards, and sometimes the fit of
         areas within their parent is only approximate, in which case a measure of degree of fit can be useful.</p>
     <p>Where data describes an area, care is needed to avoid double counting across overlapping areas, e.g. adding the population